postmanlabs/pmquickstarts/site/pmguides/src/introduction_to_apis/introduction_to_postman.md

 ### What Is an API Client?

 People communicate with each other through natural language.
 Software communicates via [application programming interfaces](https://en.wikipedia.org/wiki/API) (APIs).
-Web APIs operate behind the scenes, enabling you to browse your favorite social network’s updates or turn on a smartlight.
+Web APIs operate behind the scenes, enabling you to browse your favorite social network’s updates or turn on a smart  light.
 This is done through an API client, which does the sending, retrieving, or rendering of data.

 A web browser is an example of an API client.
 When you log in to an online store, the browser passes along your login credentials to a server, and upon confirmation that you’re an authorized user, displays a history of your orders.
 Other examples of API clients include mobile applications, developer terminals, and tools like Postman.